 [photo: Greg Weiner]

-In addition to being a distinguished composer of classical and film music, he is also an accomplished pianist (featured on the PETER GUNN TV series) and songwriter ("Moonlight"), as well as conductor of the Boston Pops (now the Laureate Conductor) and he has conducted many other orchestras as well.
+In addition to being a distinguished composer of classical and film music, he is also an accomplished pianist and songwriter, as well as conductor of the Boston Pops (now the Laureate Conductor) and he has conducted many other orchestras as well.

-John Williams appeared in an Oscar-winning 1960 film as a pianist in one scene.
+John Williams (then known as Johnny Williams) appeared in an Oscar-winning 1960 film as a pianist in one scene.

-Do you want to know which film and which scene he appeared in?
+Do you know which film and which scene he appeared in?